h01ger/piuparts/README.txt

     [master]
     foo = bar
 ----
-FIXME:
-#where "master" is the name of a section.
-By default,
-#piuparts-master.py uses the "master" section in the master
-#configuration file, but you can tell it to use another
-#section by giving the name of that section as an argument.
-#"foo" is the name of a configuration item, and "bar" is the
-#value.
-If a section other than "master" is used, all the
-#piuparts logs for that section are kept in a subdirectory by
-#the name of the section.

 ==== global configuration

-These settings are used by piuparts-master, -slave and -report alike:
+These settings are used for all sections.
+Except for the first two they are all mandatory:

-==== master configuration

-the following settings are only useful for piuparts-master:

-* "log-file" is the name of a file to where the master should write its log messages.
-In the default configuration file it is "/dev/null", that is, log messages are not put in a file.

-* "packages-url" is a URL to the Packages.bz2 file for your mirror.
-It is usually best to use the Packages.bz2 for sid (unstable), unless you know what you're doing.
-For example, you might use 'http://ftp.debian.org/debian/dists/sid/main/binary-i386/Packages.bz2' but you really do want to replace "ftp.debian.org" with the name of your local mirror.

-Both configuration items must be in the configuration file, or master will refuse to run.

-==== slave configuration

-the following settings are only useful for piuparts-slave:
+* "sections" defaults to sid and defines which sections should be processed in master-slave mode.
+Each section defined here has to have a section with the section specific settings explained below.

 * "idle-sleep" is the length of time the slave should wait before querying the master again if the master didn't have any new packages to test.
 In seconds, so a value of 300 would mean five minutes, and that seems to be a good value when there are fairly few slaves per master.
+The default is 10 seconds.

 * "master-host" is the host where the master exists.
 The slave will give this host to ssh.